UTAH VALLEY UNIVERSITY BASEBALL CAMPS

 A graduate of Bonneville High School in Idaho Falls, Idaho, Madsen lettered in football, basketball, and baseball.
 As a standout pitcher and infielder he was a three-year starter, two-time All-City selection and was named Athlete of the Year as a senior.
 Madsen and his wife Jessica have five sons, Mick, Maddux, McGwire, Mays and Murphy and one daughter, Macee.

-Associate head coach Dave Carter has been instrumental to Utah Valley's success since his return to Orem in 2008.
-He is entering his ninth season at Utah Valley in 2017 after a five-year stint at the College of Southern Idaho.
+Associate head coach David Carter has been instrumental to Utah Valley's success since his return to Orem in 2008.
+He is entering his 12th season at Utah Valley in 2020 after a five-year stint at the College of Southern Idaho.
 Prior to that, Carter coached at Utah Valley from 2000 to 2003 under former head coach Steve Gardner.
 He also coached with current UVU head coach Eric Madsen at the College of Eastern Utah from 1996-99.

 Prior to the 2017 season, Carter shifted his role as the team's pitching coach into a more comprehensive role, covering all facets of the program.
-Among his many duties, Carter also coaches third base for the Wolverines.
+Among his many duties, Carter handles the scheduling for UVU as well as coaching third base for the Wolverines.